shawnyu5/dotfiles/cheatsheets/gdb_cheatsheet.md

 `g++ -g <files>`

-use -g flag to produce meaningful output debug information
+Use -g flag to produce meaningful output debug information

 `gdb <excutable>`

-run the executable through through gdb
+Run the executable through through gdb

+`layout next` to be able to see our code

 # setting breakpoints